DaphneyJ/Store-Sales-Project/README.md

 ## Overview:
 This project focuses on analyzing the sales data of a Superstore.
 I created an interactive dashboard in PowerBI, which provides insights into the sales and profitability of the retail store over several years.
-In part two I took the analysis a step further and created predictive models to better understand the factors influencing sales and to predict sales and demand for the retail store.
+In part two I took the analysis a step further and created predictive models to better understand the factors influencing sales and to predict future sales and demand for the retail store.

 Dataset:
 The dataset used for this analysis is the Superstore Dataset from Kaggle.
-It contains information about sales, profit, and various other attributes related to the operations of a retail superstore.
+It contains information about sales, profit, and various other attributes related to the operations of the retail superstore.

 ### Dashboard Summary: